D

 Capture reality

 The CLI uses Playwright to open your live site and record every computed CSS value.
-MCP receives snapshots as inline JSON.
+MCP receives snapshots as inline JSON from the agent workflow.

 3